 Why did I become a Birth Coach Doula?

-I began my Birth Coach studies in the spring of 2017 when I first came across the term “Doula” in an advert for a local training course.
-At that moment, there was a click.
-I was overjoyed that this was a thing and knew this is what I wanted to do with my life.
-I spent a year and a half to complete and during that time I was a volunteer Doula at El Camino Hospital in Los Gatos as a Training Doula under supervision of the BAM midwives.
-I completed my training and qualified as a Birth Doula and Coach in the fall of 2018.
-Since then, I’ve been serving clients within my community, family and friends.
+I began my Birth Doula and coaching studies in the spring of 2017 by way of a local doula training course: Bay Area Doula Training.
+It was a serendipitous post to find at the time and I was pretty flipping excited.
+My studies took about a year and a half to complete and during that time I was a volunteer Doula at El Camino Hospital in Los Gatos as a Training Doula under supervision of the BAM midwives.
+I completed my training and qualified as a Birth Doula and Coach in the fall of 2018 and have been serving clients within my community, family and friends ever since.